12Starlight/career/project_management/agile.md

 <p>This is done by having a Scrum master whose main job is designed to clear
 away obsticles in order to work more efficiently.
-These work periods are called `sprints,` and the team meets daily to discuss progress or possible roadblocks that need to be solved.
+These work periods are called `sprints,` which last 2 weeks and the team meets daily to discuss progress or possible roadblocks that need to be solved.
 This type of management gives teams the ability to build projects fast that can be tested within fairly small teams.</p>

 &nbsp;